 We aim to ensure that collective worship is meaningful and relevant for all children and staff, for those with a faith background and those with none.
 Our school exerts no pressure on children to become worshipping Christians, or to participate in any activity that will compromise their own family faith or belief.
 However, Christian values are built into our ethos and are reflected in the themes of our worship.
 It is an expectation that all children will attend collective worship.
-Should parents wish to exercise their right to withdraw their child from collective worship, this is discussed with the Headteacher.
-Parents should inform the Headteacher if they wish to exercise this right.
+Should parents wish to exercise their right to withdraw their child from collective worship, this should be discussed with the Headteacher.
 We aim to make all children and their parents feel that attendance does not compromise their own feelings and that collective worship is an important time when the school comes together as an "extended family".